How to Clean Your Vacuum After Bed Bugs

 So once you’ve thoroughly vacuumed your furniture, bedding, clothes, the entire bedroom and house and/or any other of the infested items and hidden spots you’ve come across, it’s time to take those little punks outside of your vacuum cleaner too.

 Now, to make sure to kill these little pests for good, after you’re done vacuuming, spray the vacuum cleaner with a pesticide.
+This step is particularly important if you notice your vacuum cleaner smells, as this could be a sign of pest infestation.

 Note, though, that you only need to spray outside.
 Don’t make the foolish mistake of spraying on the inside too.